 Polarization & Mirrored Lenses

 Although often confused, polarization and mirrored lenses are actually two different things.
 Neither one blocks UV rays — instead, they both reflect light away.
-Polarized lenses attack glare specifically, so they're usually ideal for water, snow, or other reflective areas.
+Polarized lenses target glare specifically, so they're usually ideal for water, snow, or other reflective areas.
 Mirrored lenses, on the other hand, are metallic coatings that simply reflect light.
 This actually makes it brighter for the person wearing them, thus reducing eye strain.

 With these qualities in mind, check out the list below of the best sunglasses for small faces.
 If you wear prescription lenses, check out a company like SportRX, which can transform regular sunglasses into prescriptions.